sugarlabs/turtleblocksjs/documentation/README.md

 <img src='https://rawgithub.com/walterbender/turtleblocksjs/master/documentation/clear-button.png'</img>

-Clear the screen and return the turtles to their initial positions.
+Clear the screen and return the turtles to their initial positions in the center of the screen.

 <img src='https://rawgithub.com/walterbender/turtleblocksjs/master/documentation/palette-button.png'</img>